-NRPA’s public policy and advocacy team advances legislative and programmatic solutions that support our Three Pillars: Health and Wellness, Equity and Conservation at the local, regional and federal levels.
+NRPA’s public policy and advocacy team advances legislative and programmatic solutions that support our Three Pillars — Health and Well-Being, Equity and Environmental Resiliance — at the local, regional and federal levels.

 NRPA advocates specifically for the advancement of our three pillars, including the priorities below: